 Could your medical treatment one day be tailored to your DNA?
 That’s the promise of “personalized medicine,” an individualized approach that has caught the imagination of doctors and researchers over the past few years.
 This concept is based on the idea that small genetic differences between one person and another can be used to design tailored treatments for conditions as diverse as cancer and schizophrenia.

 In principle, “personalized” is not meant to mean one person but not another, though that may not turn out to be the case.
 Existing genetic and medical research data conspicuously underrepresent certain populations.

-Case in point: Last month, researchers published a surprising study on youth suicide rates.
+Case in point: In 2018, researchers published a surprising study on youth suicide rates.
 Scientists long believed that white youth had the highest rates of suicide.
 But, examining data from the Centers for Disease Control and Prevention, they found that suicide rates for African-American children under the age of 13 were twice as high as whites.